Madrid—the Royal Spanish Capitalandbut she is impeccable as a hostess. Unfortunately, we could not meet her during our visit to

 metro station and walk down to the large square.
 On the right of the square, a

-road leads to the Palace through a busy market.
+road leads to the palace through a busy market.
 Palacio Real de Madrid is about

 20 minutes walk from Sol via Calle del Arenal.
 We walked on with nonchalant